KrautKing123/WIFI-DeauthAttack.Simple-BruteForce-Joint-Attack-Suite/Pick-Up-To-Use/Standalone-Tools_CanBe-Used-Independently/Password-Generator/Readme.md

 ! " # $ % & ' ( ) * + , - . / 0 1 2 3 4 5 6 7 8 9 : ; < = > ? @
  A B C D E F G H I J K L M N O P Q R S T U V W X Y Z [ \ ] ^
 ```
+### ⚠️ Important: How Regex Handles Character Ranges

+You've probably seen that the result contains more than just symbols; it's also mixed with numbers and letters.
+This is happening because the regex engine doesn't see character *types*.
+Instead, it processes ranges based on the **Unicode code point value** of each character.

+Because the code points for `0-9` and `A-Z` fall between `!` and `^` in the Unicode table, they are included in the generated output.
+To get *only* the special symbols you need, you must look up their specific code points and create a precise pattern that skips over the letters and numbers.